Death benefits from April 2015

 Scheme pensions

 The above does not apply to scheme pensions.
-This means that the payment of a dependants’ pension paid from a defined benefit scheme will continue to be taxed at the dependant’s marginal rate of income tax, regardless of the age of the individual when they died.
+This means the payment of a dependants’ pension paid from a defined benefit scheme, or money purchase schemes that offers a scheme pension, will continue to be taxed at the dependant’s marginal rate of income tax, regardless of the age of the individual when they died.

-However, as this currently isn’t a benefit crystallisation event it does not count towards the deceased individual’s lifetime allowance.
+However, as this currently isn’t a benefit crystallisation event it does not count towards the lump sum and death benefit allowance.

 Dependants no more